cs5860-2021/examples/lab1/README.txt

-To execute the module in iex, type the following in your shell:
+To execute the ListSumModule module in iex, type the following in your shell:

 > iex ListSumModule.ex